-&lt;sup>1To manage credit risk exposure on these instruments, the group received a credit linked loan, also designated at fair value through profit or loss.
-Refer note 16.
+1To mitigate credit risk exposure on these instruments, the group received a credit linked loan also designated at fair value through profit or loss.
+Refer to note 16.

 7. Derivative instruments

 7.1 Derivative assets and liabilities

 All derivatives are classified as either derivatives held for trading or derivatives held for hedging.